-NOTE: Due to changes made by Apple, Icon Lock is not compatible with iOS 9 and cannot be installed.
-Icon Lock remains compatible with iOS 8 at this time.
+NOTE: Due to changes made by Apple, Icon Lock is not compatible with iOS 9 or higher, and cannot be installed.
+Icon Lock remains compatible with iOS 8 only at this time.

 When you assign a device to a child with Family Protector, some actions or settings may hide apps.
 Due to a current limitation in iOS, when the apps are restored, personalized app organization (folders and arrangement on the device) will not be preserved.
 This issue affects all iOS devices using parental controls, and unfortunately, it has also become a pain point for Family Protector customers.
 We have created the Icon Lock app to bypass this issue.

 Icon Lock keeps apps locked in place and prevents them from being rearranged when the device returns to an unblocked state.
 For parents assigning a device to your child, you will be warned about the inability to maintain app organization, and prompted with an option to prevent apps from being reordered.

 Intego has developed Icon Lock as a workaround to the folder rearrangement issue.
 After you attempt to download the app, a dialog will appear with the message “Unable to Download App.”
 This actually means that installation was successful.
 It may sound odd, but what makes Icon Lock work is that the app is not successfully being installed.
 Therefore, when you get the “Unable to Download App” message, select “Done.”
 There is no need to click “Retry,” as it will simply result in iOS downloading the app again.

 For a short time after installation, Icon Lock will say “Installing…” instead of “Icon Lock.”
 This is temporary, and “Installing…” will be replaced by the text “Icon Lock” after a short while (up to one hour).